 An ingrown toenail refers to a situation of the toenail where the nail curves inward to exert pressure on the adjacent skin or nail bed so much that it ends up being embedded in it.
 This embedment of the toenail in the surrounding skin results in the inflammation, hardness, and tenderness of the surrounding skin.
 Skin redness, bleeding, as well as pus are symptoms of an infected ingrown toenail.

 It is imperative to treat an ingrown toenail as early as possible to ensure an infection does not set in.
 This way, it can be easily managed at home.
 In critical cases, partial or total removal of the toenail may be inevitable.
-There are tools used in the treatment of an ingrown toenail, both home and surgical treatments.
+There are nail tools and treatments used in the treatment of an ingrown toenail, both home, and surgical treatments.
 Before looking at the tools, let’s look briefly into some of the risk factors of an ingrown toenail.

 Risk factors of an ingrown toenail